pydicom/pynetdicom/docs/user/association.rst

 then you can supply the ``ext_neg`` parameter.
 Some extended negotiation items can only be singular and some can occur multiple times depending on the service class and intended usage.
-The following example shows how to add SCP/SCU Role Selection Negotiation items when requesting the use of the Query/Retrieve (QR) Service Class' C-GET service (in this example the QR SCU is also acting as a Storage SCP), plus a User Identity Negotiation item:
+The following example shows how to add *SCP/SCU Role Selection Negotiation* items using :py:meth:`build_role() <pynetdicom.presentation.build_role>` when requesting the use of the
+Query/Retrieve (QR) Service Class' C-GET service (in this example the QR SCU is also acting as a Storage SCP), plus a *User Identity Negotiation* item:

 ::

     from pynetdicom import (
         AE,
         StoragePresentationContexts,
-        QueryRetrievePresentationContexts
+        QueryRetrievePresentationContexts,
+        build_role
     )
-    from pynetdicom.pdu_primitives import (
+    from pynetdicom.pdu_primitives import UserIdentityNegotiation
-        SCP_SCU_RoleSelectionNegotiation,
-        UserIdentityNegotiation,
-    )

     ae = AE()
     # Presentation contexts proposed as a QR SCU